Alexis Sánchez: Style of play

 Sánchez is a quick, creative, intelligent and hard-working player with an eye for goal, who is known in particular for his energy, strength, technical skills and work-rate on the pitch.
 Although naturally right-footed, due to his ability with either foot, he is capable of playing anywhere along the front line, on either flank, or through the centre of the pitch: throughout his career, he has excelled as a supporting striker, as a winger, as a false-9, and even as an attacking midfielder; he has also been deployed in a more advanced, central role, as a main striker, due to his physicality and ability to score from powerful long-distance strikes.

 A talented forward, Sánchez is gifted with excellent dribbling skills, flair, finishing, vision and acceleration, which enables him to successfully take on opponents with feints in one on one situations, create space, and either score goals himself or set-up his teammates from through balls, long-range passes, or one-twos.
 Owing to his ability to place shots, he is also effective from set-pieces.
-In his prime, he was considered by pundits to be one of the best left winger in Europe, alongside Neymar and Eden Hazard.
+In his prime, he was considered by pundits to be one of the best left wingers in Europe, alongside Neymar and Eden Hazard.